zazukoians/qlever-tests/README.md

 The custom image for the UI also offers some environment variables to customize the behavior:

-- `MAP_VIEW_BASE_URL`: The base URL for the map view.
+- `MAP_VIEW_BASE_URL`: The base URL for the map view without trailing slash.
 Default is `""`, which will not display any button to open the map view.

 ## Relevant information about the QLever